 This subclause describes the rate selection rules for Control frames that initiate a TXOP and that are either an S-MPDU or not carried in an A-MPDU.

-If a Control frame, is carried in a non-HT PPDU, the transmitting STA shall transmit the frame using one of the rates in the BSSBasicRateSet parameter or a rate from the mandatory rate set of the attached PHY if the BSSBasicRateSet is empty.
+If a Control frame, excluding an ICF used for the EMLSR operation , is carried in a non-HT PPDU, the transmitting STA shall transmit the frame using one of the rates in the BSSBasicRateSet parameter or a rate from the mandatory rate set of the attached PHY if the BSSBasicRateSet is empty.
+The rate selection for an ICF used for the EMLSR operation is specified in 35.3.17 (#16684).

 NOTE—Because of their utility in resolving contention and in establishing a NAV, most control subtype frames that initiate a frame exchange sequence are subject to explicit limitations regarding the choice of transmission rate with the intent of ensuring maximum possible coverage and receivability of the frame.